mbogden/galaxyJSPAM/notes.md

   - Making main image creator more versitile
   -

+- Comparison methods
+  - Reorgize
+	- Create Makefile
   - Create Versitile Direct pixel comparison
-  -

-- Masking
+	- Inital python created
+	- Use inital particle file to create a 'mask' of pixels to ignore
+	- Use distance from center of galaxy as a weight of importance.

 - Score add
   - resultion
   - date
   - experiment #
   - Experiment Comments

-- Image creator
-  - add pixel center

 - Get a base working version of everything and write brief instructions and summary in README.md.
   - Installation w/ instructions on README.md ( Completed. )